awlondon/d9l294il0oqy-dqr3/docs/07_investor_materials/five_year_financial_and_strategic_plan.md

 # Five-Year Financial & Strategic Plan

 ## Purpose
-Provide a concise five-year roadmap for Co.work.PLAY Café, combining unit-level economics with the expansion cadence needed to reach multi-region scale while managing capital intensity.
+Provide a concise five-year roadmap for Co.work.PLAY Cafe, combining unit-level economics with the expansion cadence needed to reach multi-region scale while managing capital intensity.

 ## Expansion Roadmap (Years 1–5)
 - **Regional growth model:** Start with a Phoenix flagship as the proof-of-concept and training hub, cluster nearby locations to refine operations, then replicate the format across additional regions.